Getting started Blackboard Assignment - Staff Guide

 Peer Review

 Select Peer Review to enable students to review their peers' assignment submissions and give feedback.
-This setting cannot be used with Group assignments.
+This setting cannot be used with Group assignments or if multiple attempts are allowed.

 To set up peer review: